Terrance/SkPy.docs/protocol/login.rst

 Guest authentication
 ~~~~~~~~~~~~~~~~~~~~

-Skype recently added the ability for guests to `access a group conversation without an account <https://blogs.skype.com/2016/03/14/skype-for-web-now-call-mobile-phones-and-landlines-plus-so-much-more/>`_.
+Skype also supports the notion of a guest, who can access a conversation from an invite, without a Skype account.

 A guest account differs from regular accounts in that: